2. User interfaces

 For example, when adding the file

-into the workspace, the
+into the workspace, the following next actions are performed:

 - the path

-is added, - the root
+is added; - the root

-is added into the path, - the filename
+is added into the path; - the filename

 is added into the root.
-Several properties of the file are also stored, including its size or the date of modification.
+Several properties of the file are also stored, including its size or the date of last modification.

-When SPPAS is creating a new file - like when annotating
+When SPPAS is creating a new file - like when annotating automatically,

-For example, when the automatic annotation Fill in IPUs
+when the automatic annotation Fill in IPUs

-finished, the newly created file
+finished, the newly

 - the path

-is already existing so it’s not added, - the root
+is already existing so it’s not added; - the root

-is not added into the path because it’s also already existing, - the filename
+is not added into the path because it’s also already existing; - the filename

 is added into the root.